cxhernandez/clusterLP-MPI/README.md

 (which ensures that all data points are within that distance of their assigned cluster center).

-This script uses hybrid MPI/OpenMP paralleism in addition to highly optimized SIMD vectorization within the compute kernels.
+These scripts uses hybrid MPI/OpenMP paralleism in addition to highly optimized SIMD vectorization within the compute kernels.
 Using multiple MPI processes requires running this command using your MPI implementation's process manager, e.g. `mpirun`, `mpiexec`, or `aprun`.
 The number of OpenMP threads can be